 Pictures and Ping Pong in Studio B

-Studio B is the only place where you can have your photo taken inside Paisley Park.
-For an additional fee at check-in, you can purchase a thumb drive on which the photos will be added.
-You’ll pose in front of what appears to be a purple baby grand piano, but which has actually been outfitted with an electric keyboard.
-Note: this is only offered to VIP Paisley Park tour ticket holders.
+Studio B is the only place inside Paisley Park where you can have your photo taken.
+For an additional fee at check-in, purchase a thumb drive to which the photos will be added.
+My sister and I posed in front of a purple baby grand piano, outfitted with an electric keyboard.
+Note: only VIP Paisley Park tour ticket holders may purchase photos.

-A ping pong table sits across from the piano.
-Prince was a great ping pong player and loved to challenge fellow musicians to a game.
+A ping-pong table sits across from the piano.
+Prince was a great ping-pong player and loved challenging fellow musicians to a game.
 The best part?
 You can play a round or two here on the very same table where Prince played!

 Studio B utilizes analog recording, as do all three of the music studios at Paisley Park.
 This studio also includes a vintage DeMedio Console, which Prince had special ordered.